-- Place the blast machine and the filter unit onto the surface to be treated.
-Remove the quick release pin in order to drive the machine manually. - Check the height adjustment (approx. 1/4-3/8 inch / 8-12 mm max.) of the blasting machine and the distance between magnet and surface.

-- For the height adjustment, a 1/4"-3/8" sheet steel strip is shifted below the magnetic sealing (B).
-In order to adjust it you need to set the Set screws (1) and (2) (see also Chapter 7). - Check the main power cable and the dust hose for damage.
-Replace or repair all damaged parts before starting the machine. - Connect the machine to the filter unit with the dust hose.
-Use hose clamps at the connections. - Check setting of the outlet damper on the filter.
-Some types of machines require lower airflows.
+- Place the blast machine and the filter unit onto the surface to be treated. - Check the height adjustment (approx. 1/4 inch / 8 mm max.) of the blasting machine and the distance between magnet and surface. - For the height adjustment, a 8 mm sheet steel strip is shifted below the magnetic sealing (A).
+In order to adjust it, set the Set screws (B) and add or remove washers at the front (C) (see also Chapter 7).